nutritionfactsorg/daily-dozen-ios/README.md

 ## Contribute

-We would love for you to contribute to our source code and to help make the Daily Dozen for Android even better!
+We would love for you to [contribute][contribute] and help make the Daily Dozen for iOS even better!

 Check out our [Contribution Guidelines][contribute] for details on how to get started and our suggested best practices.